India unveils tougher rules for social media such as Facebook, Twitter

 India’s rules will also require video streaming platforms like Netflix and Amazon Prime to classify content into five categories based on users’ age, the government said.

+Apar Gupta, the executive director at advocacy Internet Freedom Foundation, said the new rules for digital news media portals and video streaming platforms posed risks to freedom of speech.

+“To fix the problems in these sectors the government has adopted an approach which carries the risks of political control and censorship,” he said.

-Reporting by Sankalp Pharityal and Aditya Kalra in New Delhi; Editing by Clarence Fernandez
+Reporting by Sankalp Pharityal and Aditya Kalra in New Delhi; Editing by Clarence Fernandez, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.